LukeSutton0/react-experimenting/README.md

 # React Experimenting
 ## Overview

-This repo started off as a static way for me to mess around with the different parts of React.
-It then evolved into messing around with dark mode and colours and various other parts of MERN.
+This repo started off as a static way for me to learn and interact with the different parts of React.
+It then evolved into messing around with dark mode and colours and various parts of MERN.

 In the app there is multiple images which load relevant components that explore the different parts of React found from this roadmap: https://roadmap.sh/react

+This app is not intended for user usage, you will not gain much by running the application yourself.

 ### CURRENT 18/12/2023 Screenshot of main UI: